Applying to TWC

 Create a Profile on UNH-Via

-• This portal will primarily be used to keep track of documentation and UNH paperwork.
+• This portal will primarily be used to keep track of UNH documents.

 • Use your UNH username and password to create an account in UNH-Via (click the blue box marked "Go To Portal" to get started).